jampamatos/portfolio/README.md

 This portfolio website is designed with a Windows 98-inspired interface, offering the following features:

 - **Interactive Windows UI**: Movable, resizable, minimizable, and maximizable windows, mimicking the classic Windows 98 experience.
+- **Dynamic Splash Screen**: A custom Windows-inspired splash screen with rotating loading messages, creating a nostalgic boot sequence while the site loads.
+- **Responsive Design**: The site is optimized for desktop, tablet, and mobile devices, ensuring the layout adapts gracefully to different screen sizes.
 - **Dynamic Project Display**: Projects are dynamically loaded and displayed with detailed information, including images, summaries, and links to GitHub repositories.
 - **Interactive Desktop Icons**: Desktop icons for key sections: About Me, Projects, and Contact, allowing easy navigation.
 - **Email Integration**: A fully functional contact form powered by EmailJS for sending messages directly from the website.